VeryLowProfile/Mixed-Messages-Portfolio-Project/README.md

 ## **Tech**
 - javascript

+## **Main project purpose**
+The main topic purpose of this project is to familiarize with javascript.
+The project is part of the Codecademy Full stack developer course I'm enrolled in.

 ## **How to run the script**
 1. Download source
 2. Run in your terminal `node 'your_folder_path'\MixedMessages.js`